 Predicting when the Canada-USA border closure could end

-Many experts are pretty confident that the Canada-USA border will not even reopen this year at all.
+For months now, we’ve been telling you that many experts are pretty confident that the Canada-USA border will not even reopen this year at all.

 But it’s crazy when you think about it: our common border with the US had essentially never been closed in history, and it might actually be closed for nearly a full year (or more).
 And it’s definitely plausible.

-It’s extremely hard to predict anything in this context though, so we’ll have to wait and see.
+Anyway, it’s extremely hard to predict anything in this context though, so we’ll have to wait and see.
 Flytrippers will keep you updated on all developments.

 This is just one of Canada’s 4 travel-related measures.